chauff/cse1500-web-transcripts/_practicals/vsc-usage.md

 <sup>VSC's *Extensions* tab.</sup>

-After installing the extension in VSC you will see a *Live Share* icon at the bottom of the VSC window.
+After installing the extension in VSC you will see a *Live Share* icon in the left-hand side menu of VSC.
 The first time you click on it you will be asked to sign in to VSC with Microsoft or GitHub.
 After signing in, you will see in your VSC the URL you can share with your team member.
 Once your team member clicks the link, her local instance of VSC will display the shared project.
 Host and partners can then edit the files and see any changes made by their partners in real time.
 You can even debug collaboratively: when the host starts debugging, partners can not only see the debugging window, but they can also use debugging options (step into, step over, add breakpoints, write expressions to evaluate, etc.).

 **Bear in mind that only the project owned by the host is actually modified.
 That also means that once the host closes VSC (or the collaborative session), their partners can no longer collaborate until it is open again.
 It also means that the non-hosting partner has no access to the code, unless it is shared via another channel.**

-You can find [here](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) more information about VS Live Share.

 ## Debugging Node.js scripts

-You can enter VSC's debugging window by clicking on the *Run* icon in the left-hand side menu.
-From this window you can run the code in debug mode by clicking on the *Run and Debug* button.
+You can enter VSC's debugging window by clicking on the `Run and Debug` icon in the left-hand side menu of VSC.
+From this window you can run the code in debug mode by clicking on the `Run and Debug` button.

 The execution will stop at each breakpoint you have defined.
 Once the execution stops, you will be able to watch the values of the variables, the values of expressions you define, and the call stack.
 From here you can continue or execute the next lines of code step by step.

-Since JavaScript is [dynamically typed](https://developer.mozilla.org/en-US/docs/Glossary/Dynamic_typing) a lot of common programming mistakes can remain unnoticed before running js code. [`@ts-check`](https://code.visualstudio.com/docs/nodejs/working-with-javascript#_type-checking-javascript) is a good tool to catch some of these mistakes at the very moment you type your code.
+Since JavaScript is [dynamically typed](https://developer.mozilla.org/en-US/docs/Glossary/Dynamic_typing) common programming mistakes can remain unnoticed before running the code. [`@ts-check`](https://code.visualstudio.com/docs/nodejs/working-with-javascript#_type-checking-javascript) is a good tool to catch some of these mistakes at the very moment you write your code.

 You can find more information about debugging in VSC [here](https://code.visualstudio.com/docs/editor/debugging).

-To debug the client-side, use the [`Debug: Open Link`](https://code.visualstudio.com/updates/v1_48#_debug-open-link-command) command from the VSC command palette.